junyangq/multiSnpnet/README.md

 # Fast Multi-Phenotype SRRR on Genetic Data

-Fit a sparse reduced rank regression model on large-scale genetic data and multivariate responses with batch variable screening and alternating minimization.
+Fit a sparse reduced rank regression (SRRR) model on large-scale genetic data and multivariate responses with batch variable screening and alternating minimization.
 It computes a full solution path on a grid of penalty values.
-Can deal with larger-than-memory SNP data, missing values, and confounding covariates.
+Our approach can deal with larger-than-memory SNP data, missing values, and confounding covariates.

 License: GPL-2